 As with any surgery, there are possible complications.
 A patient may suffer an adverse reaction to the anesthesia (rare), or experience bleeding and infection following a breast lift, causing scars to widen.
 Poor healing and wider scars are more common with patients who smoke.

 Because milk ducts are left intact, mastopexy will not affect your ability to breastfeed.

-For best results, follow your physician’s advice both before and after surgery.
+For best results, follow the advice of plastic surgeon in Delhi both before and after surgery.